 Tips for Visiting Disney with A Child with Autism Preparations Before The Trip

-Jack-Jack, Disney and Autism
+JJ, Disney, and Autism

-Even though Jack-Jack is 10 years old and has autism, I feel that we have had minimal meltdowns and problems with traveling.
+Even though JJ is 20 years old and has autism, I feel that we have had minimal meltdowns and problems with traveling throughout the years, but other people might look at our experiences and give up the first time they try to travel.
 The first trip to WDW with him we had plenty of extra hands and help with our older children.
-However, on one business trip, I ventured alone into the Magic Kingdom with 2 small children.
-Jack-Jack was 3 1/2; his brother Marcus was 5.
-Over the years, we have worked to develop tips for visiting Disney with autism to help our son, but also to help others.
+However, on one business trip, I ventured alone into the Magic Kingdom with two small children.
+JJ was 3 1/2; his brother Marcus was 5.
+I knew that I just had to push through, and eventually, travel would get easier!
+I was right.

-Jack-Jack has a magical connection with Disney.
+JJ has a magical connection with Disney.
 After each trip to Walt Disney World, he has had major educational advancements.
 During one trip, he stopped a stimming noise he had been making for 6 months (and it hasn’t returned), and after we returned home, he began to button shirts on his own.
 After another trip a few years ago, he began to read and spell.
-Granted, he was spelling “The Little Mermaid,” “Magic Kingdom,” and other Disney related words, but he was still spelling.
+Granted, he was spelling “The Little Mermaid,” “Magic Kingdom,” and other Disney-related words, but he was still spelling.

 Advanced Preparation Tips for Disney with a Child with Autism